 SECOND STAGE: Sign new players, but only if the team already knows them very well, or if they think they have a steal and can get a top-level player for a bargain price.
 Generally speaking, this also happens from April to June.

 THIRD STAGE: Put together the missing pieces.
 Between June and September, teams are usually wide open to new players, but they are also extremely selective.
 At this stage, teams feel no time pressure, and the market is flooded with available players.
-This is the most challenging time for players to get job offers, and their market value is at its lowest.
+Teams constantly scan the international basketball news to stay on top of the latest developments.
+Therefore, this is the most challenging time for players to get job offers, and their market value is at its lowest.
 Summertime is a buyers’ market.
 Here is how teams evaluate their long lists of candidates:

 - Quickly scan the resumes of the players, and narrow the number of candidates down to a dozen or so.